reportportal/kubernetes/reportportal/README.md

 - `PostgreSQL` (Amazon PostgreSQL RDS)

-Before you deploy ReportPortal you should have installed all requirements & deploy your Amazon PostgreSQL RDS
+Before you deploy ReportPortal you should have installed all requirements & deploy your Amazon PostgreSQL RDS All variables are presented in the value.yaml file

 ### Installation notes